 Talk with your team about the possible outcomes of this game.
 Then draw a number line like the one below on your own paper.
 Place a total of ten O's on your number line.
 Each O should be placed above a number.
-You should than one O can be placed above a number.
+You should distribute them based on what results you think your teacher will get.
+More than one O can be placed above a number.